iArcanic/pacific-tours-ccse-cw1/Docs/CcseCw2Report/report.md

 >
 > Priority score: 375

-The `System.Net.Http` package is vulnerable to inforamaiton exposure, specifically HTTP authentication information from outbound requests that enounters a HTTP redirect.
+The `System.Net.Http` package is vulnerable to information exposure, specifically HTTP authentication information from outbound requests that encounter an HTTP redirect.
 An attacker who manages to exploit this vulnerability can compromise the application further through the leaked information.

-This vulnerability can be mitigated by updating or changing the `System.Net.Http` package to the following versions: `2.0.20710`, `4.0.1-beta-23225` (although `beta` packages are not reccomended – serves as a temporary fix), `4.1.4`, and `4.3.4`.
+This vulnerability can be mitigated by updating or changing the `System.Net.Http` package to the following versions: `2.0.20710`, `4.0.1-beta-23225` (although `beta` packages are not recommended – serves as a temporary fix), `4.1.4`, and `4.3.4`.

 #### 2.2.2.8 `System.Text.RegularExpressions` – Regular Expression Denial of Service (ReDoS)